lapets/parts/README.rst

 parts
 =====

-Minimal library that enables partitioning of iterable objects in a concise manner.
+Minimal library that enables partitioning of iterable collections in a concise manner.

 |pypi| |readthedocs| |actions| |coveralls|